You Might Be An American Traveling Abroad If…

 If you’re looking to grab your drink and dash, you’re more than likely giving yourself away as an American visitor!

-If you wear a North Face Jackets while abroad you might be an American tourist.
+If you wear a North Face Jacket while abroad you might be an American tourist.

 Maybe it’s not surprising that Americans would wear American brands abroad.
 But what makes The North Face particularly American is how much of the outwear market it owns.